rlch/tutero-assignment/README.md

 - Use the provided test-runner at `runner/` to verify and benchmark your submission.
   - You can run the tests via `go test ./...`
-  - You can run the benchmarks for a million nodes via `go test -bench=. -benchtime=1000000x`
+  - You can run the benchmarks for a million nodes via `go test -bench=. -benchtime=1000000x -benchmem`
 - Try your best to use your initiative, but if you have any issues please contact [richard@tutero.com.au](mailto:richard@tutero.com.au)
 - We will set up an interview with you after your assignment is complete to go over your code and ask you various questions about your assignment.